-Outdoor shades are helpful, because they let you control the amount of sun beating down, giving you shade when you need it most.
-But how do you know if outdoor shades are the right fit for you?
-We’re answering 6 of your outdoor shade FAQs.
+Outdoor shades are helpful, because they allow you to control the amount of sun exposure your porch or patio gets.
+But how do you know if outdoor shades are the right fit for your home?
+We’re answering 7 of your burning outdoor shade questions.

 Pictured: Coolaroo Outdoor Solar Shade in 5% Bronze.

 What Is An Outdoor Shade?

-An outdoor shade (also known as exterior shades) is very similar to a traditional roller shade.
-The difference is that the shade is typically woven from PVC or HDPE material, creating a mesh-like fabric that allows more light to pass through.
-The internal mechanisms are typically made with heavier duty materials than indoor shades so they withstand the elements.
+An outdoor shade (also known as an exterior shade) is very similar to a traditional roller shade.
+The difference is that an outdoor shade is typically woven from PVC or HDPE material, creating a mesh-like fabric that allows more light to pass through.
+The internal mechanisms are typically made with heavier duty materials than indoor shades for withstanding the elements.
 They also resist fading, warping and mold.